Skip navigation

 Climate Considerations

 Climate plays a significant role in determining whether a heat pump or a central air conditioner is the better option for your home.
 Heat pumps are ideal for regions with mild winters and moderate summers, where the temperature rarely drops below freezing.
 In colder climates, where temperatures regularly fall below freezing, heat pumps may struggle to extract sufficient heat from outdoor air during the heating season, reducing their efficiency and effectiveness.
+If you’re in a region with mild winters, check out your guide for dealing with mild summers, which highlights how heat pumps perform effectively in moderate weather.
 In such cases, a central air conditioner paired with a separate heating system may be a more practical solution.

 Maintenance and Longevity